VicLawal27/password-gen/README.md

 ## Description

-### This web application is a random password generator which will ask the user to select the criteria they need for their password and generate it randomly.
+### This web application is a random password generator coded with javascript which will ask the user to select the criteria they need for their password and generate it randomly.